scarburato/searchenginepp/README.md

 time tar -xOzf ../data/collection.tar.gz collection.tsv | ./builder
 ```

+On MacOS, you may find that GNU's implementation of `tar` is faster; you can install it with brew
+--- `brew install gnu-tar` --- and then replace `tar` with `gtar` in the command above.

 The use of `tar` alongside UNIX's pipes, allows the system to decompress the collection
 in blocks, and keep in the input buffer of only the chunk that's being proccessed at the moment,
 thus removing the necessity to decompress the file separately and to load it in memory all at once.